jkenney0501/R-Programming/README.md

 8. [Functions](https://github.com/jkenney0501/R-Programming/blob/master/R-Notebooks/Functions-For-While-If-Else%20Notebook%20in%20R.ipynb) -  This section also contains some control flow examples with if/else and loops.

 ### Libraries and Packages
-[dplyr] A basic guide to usig the dplyr library.
+dplyr- A basic guide to usig the dplyr library.
 Filtering, arranging, mutating, selecting and plotting in ggplot are covered.

 [dplyr Intro](https://github.com/jkenney0501/R-Programming/blob/master/R-Notebooks/dplyr%20library%20guide.ipynb)